26Gcode/26gcode/README.md

 - 👋 Hi my name is 26gcode (online I use the 26g prefix in my usernames)
 - 👀 I’m interested in mapping, statistics,  programming, and making/playing video games
 - 🌱 I’m currently learning: Python, specifically Pygame
-- 💞️ I’m looking to collaborate with someone on my AI Chatbot made in Python project, I have not released it on Github yet, but I will realease it soon...
+- 💞️ I’m looking to collaborate with someone on my open source document editor project, I have not released it on discord yet
 - 📫 To reach me DM me on discord, my username is 26gproductions
 - 😄 Pronouns: he/him
 - ⚡ Fun fact about me: I used to make small projects on scratch.mit.edu under the username 26gbush